The Opioid Crisis in Rural and Small Town America

 In terms of social factors, stigma, family ties, and community interactions create important challenges for rural areas.
 Although stigma is not unique to rural communities, it can be especially pronounced in small towns.
 Difficulty maintaining anonymity in communities where “everyone knows everyone” can sometimes cause people to discontinue treatment or avoid it altogether.5 On average, rural communities may be strengthened by their comparatively higher levels of community attachment and social interaction and social support, but there is wide divergence in these social resources across the United States.
 The lack of recreational opportunities (such as parks and after-school programs) is a known risk factor for youth substance use.6 Although strong family support can improve the odds of recovery, social and family networks in rural areas also facilitate prescription drug diversion (sharing, trading, selling).
 Indeed, in regions with widespread and intergenerational economic disadvantage, like rural Appalachia, opioids sometimes serve as a form of currency.7

 The two-decade increase in opioid mortality has corresponded with significant economic stressors in some rural areas.
 Rural labor markets are less diversified than urban ones, making them more vulnerable to economic shifts.
-Over the past 40 years, employment restructuring has led to the movement of many livable-wage production jobs out of rural areas, while high-wage, high-skill service, finance, and technology-based employment has become more concentrated in urban cores.8 This shift has resulted in fewer and lower-wage employment opportunities for rural residents.9 Unstable labor markets contribute to substance misuse.
+Over the past 40 years, employment restructuring has led to the movement of many livable-wage production jobs out of rural areas, while high-wage, high-skill service, ?nance, and technology-based employment has become more concentrated in urban cores.8 This shift has resulted in fewer and lower-wage employment opportunities for rural residents.9 Unstable labor markets contribute to substance misuse.
 Selective out-migration of highly-skilled and college-bound young adults10 has intensified the geographic clustering of multigenerational economic distress in many rural areas, making it difficult for these places to muster the financial and human capital to fight back against the opioid scourge.

 Where Do We Go From Here?